vbrusca/GenAsm/README.md

 The arguments have been listed on individual lines for readability.
 The paths shown here are only relevant to my development environment.
 You have to adjust the paths shown here or those hardcoded in the GenAsm.java class.
+Notice that the configuration allows for the specification of classes by full package name, assuming it's in your classpath.
+This allows you to easily add your own classes that support other instruction sets.

 <pre>
 java -jar GenAsm.jar